When There’s Wind in the Wires

-You’ve probably seen pictures of cute old-fashioned windmills.
-Today’s windmills aren’t as cute and charming, but they’re a lot bigger and stronger — and make lots of electricity for us.
-They’re called wind turbines, and they are HUGE.
-Their propeller blades can be up to 200 feet long, and can slice through the air at 180 miles an hour!
-As the blades spin in the wind, the machine turns that energy into electricity, which then flows into the “grid” and through the wires to our houses.
-You know how a light bulb uses around 60 watts?
-These wind turbines can generate 1 million watts, enough power for hundreds of houses at once.
-A whole “wind farm” of turbines can power many towns.
-Now you’d just better hope the wind keeps blowing!
+We might not have cute old-fashioned windmills anymore, but today’s wind turbines make a LOT more electricity.
+Their propeller blades can be 200 feet long and slice through the air at 180 miles an hour!
+The blades turn the machine inside to make electricity, which then flows through the wires to our houses.
+One light bulb uses around 60 watts; these wind turbines make 1 million watts, enough to power many towns.
+Let’s hope the wind keeps blowing!

 Wee ones: Put a piece of paper on the table, and blow it.
 How far can you make the paper move?